-- Case & Write-ups- Case studies are to goal to train students' abilities to analyze issues, think logically, propose alternative and make strategic decisions, under the real case and contingent information, based on the knowledge in the class.
-In addition to CASE write-up, each group should also hand in the WEEKLY write-up related to the contents of assigned chapters by the class.
-The write-up should be 2-paged3, double-spaced, and well-typed write-ups, including each member's signature on the cover page, about assigned readings or chapters in that very session.
+Case & Write-ups- Case studies are to goal to train students' abilities to analyze issues, think logically, propose alternative and make strategic decisions, under the real case and contingent information, based on the knowledge in the class.
+Each group must hand in a WEEKLY write-up related to the contents of assigned chapters by the class, and CASE write-ups if any.
+The write-up should be 2-paged3, double-spaced, and well-typed, including each member's signature on the cover page, about assigned readings or chapters in that very session.
 For fair evaluation, no late submissions will be allowed.
-And the most important of all, remember "Analyze, not report". - Term Project- This is also termed "International Strategic Plan", and will be completed by two groups, that is, 5-6 students.
-The team, consisting of two groups, will conduct an international strategic plan for an MNC and then may submit to that very MNC.
-The plan is to be about 20 pages in length, excluding appendix, tables, and figures.
-Since the plan may be submitted to corporate executives at the respective organizations, it is expected that the strategic plan should be written and presented in a professional manner.
-Remember, these reports carry your name and reputation.
+And the most important of all, remember "Analyze, not report".